 It’s no secret that a main formula for measuring the health of your business is how much cash you have in the bank.
 More cash coming in–and less going out–is a shared goal for businesses everywhere.

 Banks and lenders view the health of your business in the same manner.
 When you apply for business financing, most lenders will ask to look at your bank statements from the last six months in addition to your profit and loss statement and financial projections.
 Healthy cash flow is key to getting a low-cost loan, and lenders are only able to accurately measure a business’s cash flow if the business has a checking account separate from their personal one.

-Findings from Nav’s Annual Business Banking Survey echo the importance of business checking accounts.
+Findings from Nav’s 2018 Business Banking Survey echo the importance of business checking accounts.
 We polled 648 business owners from across the U.S. and found that 70% of small business owners without a business checking account were turned down for a business loan in the past two years.

 Business Banking Survey Findings

 Other findings from the survey reveal banking preferences and a desire to open a business bank account.